marcietolbert/marcietolbert/README.md

 **`SOC Analyst (Log and Malware Analysis | Incident Handling and Documentation | SIEM Operations)`**

 Hello, and welcome to my GitHub portfolio!
-My name is Marcie and I'm a self-taught cybersecurity professional whose varied workplace experiences have led to an unwavering commitment to the safeguarding of assets while upholding a robust security posture.
+My name is Marcie, and I'm a self-taught cybersecurity professional whose varied workplace experiences have led to an unwavering commitment to the safeguarding of assets while upholding a robust security posture.
 All of the projects featured in this repository simulate real-world instances, highlighting the practical experience I've gained to leverage real-world defenses against ever-evolving cybersecurity threats.
 I am eager to transition into this field with the aim to join an organization as a Junior or Tier 1 SOC Analyst.

 ## Skills